jebitok-dev/100-days-of-code/log.md

 **Today's Progress**: Fixed the random quote machine using bootstrap **Thoughts**: The problem I've to bring in react since the quote machine requires the use of quote API.
 **Link**: https://codepen.io/Jsebitok/pen/YzWwqdo

+### Day 37: October 31, 2020

+**Today's Progress**: contrubutes abit to figma design **Thoughts**: There is alot of design concepts I should learn and collaborate more without doubting myself inorder to learn from userflow, wireframes, design system and high fidelity product